paytonyau/agmicrobiomebase/ITS_sequencing_process.md

 MINLEN:248 CROP: 248
 ```

-We use 300nt long as for the  average merged length as ITS1 region has a rughly ranging from 220-520nt[^1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5309391)
+We use 300nt long as for the average merged length as ITS1 region has a roughly ranging from 220-520nt[^1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5309391)

 `python figaro.py -i (path) -o (path) -f 20 -r 20 -a 300 -m 12`

 Please replace `(path)` with actual paths, and ensure that you have the required software and resources available for each step of the pipeline.
 ### Generate a manifest.txt for QIIME2 artifact

 Generate a manifest.txt file containing the absolute file paths of the sequencing data, and then convert it to QIIME2-compatible format (manifest.csv).

 ##### Generate a manifest.txt for QIIME2 artifact (medification required to fit for the QIIME2 format)